 “She’ll like that part.”

 Katja and Katya do Skype calls to the shop managers, Maria is training a new girl, other than that the places are running normally.
 Katya already knows, she reviews the accounts daily.
 The calls are to say hi and let anyone bring up anything on their minds.
-Today they have whatever employees are there get on the call, Katya asks about school, how life outside the shop is going.
+Today employees also get on the call, Katya asks about school, how life outside the shop is going.
 It’s not her temperament, but she’s learned that the girls like to tell their stories, and like it that the bosses are interested.

 Katya Donut pays fifty buck bonuses for Es and twenty five for Ss.
 One girl gets straight Es and earns an extra two fifty every six weeks.
 All the girls get something because Katya won’t let them work unless grades are S or E. Some are in college, they get paid for As and Bs.
 Maria gets a percent of profit from all stores, individual store managers get a percent of profit from their store.
 Katya pays the bonuses for good grades out of pocket, not out of store profits, it wouldn’t be fair to managers.